Vylkatis/docs/docs/intro/index.md

 ---
 slug: /
+description: Welcome to my documentation
 ---

 # Intro

-Welcome to my documentation site

-:::info

-This site is in constant change as it serves as personal documentation.
-Content may be updated, revised, or rearranged frequently without notice.
-Please proceed understanding that information might not always be up-to-date or finalized.
+:::info[Disclaimer]

+This documentation is for personal use, to track activities related to my homelab.
+Making documentation is not my job.
+Any errors or omissions are unintentional.

 :::

+## Purpose of a Homelab

+## My use case